Introduction: Super Simple Raspberry Pi 433MHz Home Automation

 For this project you will need:

 - A Raspberry Pi.
-Any model should work, I used a Pi 2 model B starter kit, but perhaps you need the central unit only.
+Any model should work, I used an all-in-one starter kit, but perhaps you need the central unit only.

 - A 433MHz transmitter/receiver pair.
 The ones most commonly used in this type of project seem to be these.
 Buying a pack of five like the one linked ensures that you have a few spares.